digitalfortress-tech/typeahead-standalone/README.md

 <!-- Alternatively, you can use a CDN -->
 <script src="https://cdn.jsdelivr.net/npm/typeahead-standalone"></script>
 ```
-The library will be available as a global object at `window.typeaheadStandalone`
+The library will be available as a global object at `window.typeahead`

 ## Usage